benchmark-urbanism/postgis/README.md

 Configuration Parameters
 ------------------------
-The default configured settings are based on 4GB of RAM, 4 CPUs, a HDD, and a maximum 50 connections.
 The tuning parameters are set in accordance with [http://pgtune.leopard.in.ua](pgtune).

 > Assumed parameters:
   DB Version: 10